citp/privacy-policy-historical/r/ri/rib/ribblecycles.co.uk.md

 **Analytic Tools**

 Google Analytics is a system used by many websites to record information about visits to their website.
 Google set six different cookies with expiry dates ranging from 30 minutes to 2 years.
 These cookies are used mainly to differentiate between first time visitors to a website and repeat visitors.
 They also allow us to ensure our website performs as well as possible for our users.
 The cookies are able to collect an anonymous customer number when a user is logged into the website, allowing our backend systems to ensure accuracy of Google Analytics data and help us ensure your website experience remains relevant across devices.
 They do not contain any personally identifiable information.
-You can find out more about how Google use cookies at http://www.google.co.uk/policies/privacy/ (English only)
+You can find out more about how Google use cookies at http://www.google.co.uk/policies/privacy/ (English only).
+These cookies may be used to help us target advertising on platform providers such as Google and Facebook.

 Ribble Cycles may from time to time share your details with third party analytical resources for the purposes of better understanding customer behaviour and performance, website performance, improved ad relevance and any other analytical process to give Ribble Cycles a better understanding of how to develop its offering to its customers.
 These third parties will be employed solely for the purpose of the aforementioned analytical purposes, and as such Ribble Cycles will ensure that the third party is contractually obliged to use the data only for the analytical purposes set out in the agreement between Ribble Cycles and the third party, and Ribble Cycles will also ensure that the third party is contractually required to maintain a level of security around the shared data, at least as safe as Ribble Cycles itself employs.
 Failure on the part of the third party to meet its contractual obligations will result in Ribble Cycles recovering the data, and taking all reasonable actions to ensure the third party no longer has access to the shared data.
 Any third party cookies used on Ribble Cycles will adhere to the same standards as first party cookies and not collect any personally identifiable information.

 **Social Media Plug-ins**

 Social Media Plug-ins for Facebook and Twitter obtain data for tracking purposes.
+This included the ability to track an audience across device for advertising purposes in line with the Terms of each social media platform.

 **International Privacy**
 The above privacy statement may not be applicable in all countries of Ribble Cycles visitors or registered community users, as security policies may vary according to the individual Internet laws in each host country.